How Connecticut Funds Education

 Funding Formulas & Student Needs

-Of these formulas, the Education Cost Sharing (ECS) formula, which is used to fund local and regional public school districts, is the only one that takes student learning needs into consideration.
+Of these formulas, only the Education Cost Sharing (ECS) formula, which is used to fund local and regional public school districts, and the state charter school formula take student learning needs into consideration.

-As a result, more than 78,000 Connecticut students who attend other types of public schools are not funded by a formula that accounts for their learning needs.
+As a result, thousands of Connecticut students who attend other types of public schools are not funded by a formula that accounts for their learning needs.
 Instead, these students, who are disproportionately students of color, are funded through flat-dollar grants.

 The School and State Finance Project is working collaboratively with legislative, education, community, and municipal stakeholders across the state to change this, and finally ensure all of Connecticut's public school students are provided equitable education funding based on their learning needs.